-Lab studies show that cinnamon also may help with inflammation, fend off free radicals that can damage your cells, fight bacteria.
+Lab studies show that cinnamon also may help with inflammation, fend off free radicals that can damage your cells, and fight bacteria.

-And some research suggests it may help lower blood sugar in people who have diabetes or are likely to get the disease, but other studies don’t back that up.
+And some research suggests it may lower blood sugar in people who have diabetes or are likely to get the disease, but other studies don’t back that up.
 “It can be a part of a healthful diet, but don’t mistake it for a diabetes cure,” Moreno says.

 Cocoa.
 You may think of cocoa as the key ingredient in chocolate, but it’s a spice with many health perks.
 The cocoa bean is chock-full of flavonoids, which are antioxidants that have been shown to boost heart health.
 Flavonoids seem to play a role in lowering cholesterol and blood pressure and helping keep your coronary (heart) arteries healthy, among other things.

 Cumin.
 Used worldwide and known as a key ingredient in many Indian dishes, cumin is naturally rich in iron.
 It may play a role in weight loss, too.
 One study of 88 overweight women found that those who ate a little less than a teaspoon of cumin a day while on a low-calorie diet lost more body fat and weight as those on the same diet who didn’t add cumin.

 Garlic.
 This plant has a powerful compound called allicin.
 Lab studies have shown that it may lower your chances of getting heart disease.
 And other research shows that eating garlic regularly may help with high cholesterol and high blood pressure.
 But to get the benefits, you have to chop or crush the clove: Allicin is formed only after the cells in the garlic have been cut or crushed.